Dieterbe/dieterblog/content/post/writing-a-tsdb.md

 we also wanted to run several versions for redundancy and loadbalancing and to do hot upgrades.

-So that's what we built.
-A simple system that solves our need for a scalable, performant timeseries storage system.
+**So that's what we built**: A simple system that solves our need for a scalable, performant timeseries storage system.
 Nothing more, nothing less.

 Later we also added:

-*) runtime consolidation (to offload graphite)
+* runtime consolidation (to offload graphite)
-*) support for rollup bands (while loading raw data from cassandra and runtime consolidation is fast enough, decoding the points was a bottleneck)
+* support for rollup bands (while loading raw data from cassandra and runtime consolidation is fast enough, decoding the points was a bottleneck)

 In particular, we store several bands per metric, so you can choose your view (min/max/avg etc) https://blog.raintank.io/25-graphite-grafana-and-statsd-gotchas/#limited.aggregation